wp-plugins/electric-studio-download-counter/readme.txt

 Else, to install manually:

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the whole folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==